Skip to main content

 • What is the PPMI study?

 The Parkinson's Progression Markers Initiative (PPMI) is a landmark study sponsored by The Michael J. Fox Foundation.
-PPMI aims to better understand and measure Parkinson's disease, including before movement symptoms begin.
+PPMI aims to better understand and measure Parkinson's disease, including its earliest stages before movement symptoms begin.
 Examining Parkinson's risk factors like RBD can provide information that could lead to new treatments.

 Through PPMI, scientists also could learn more about the biology and experience of RBD.